th2-net/th2-docs/content/docs/versions/1-7/fundamentals/key-concepts.md

 Each individual _link_ is a simple declaration and can be identified by its name.
 All _links_ are declared in a single custom resource (CR) of kind `Th2Link`.
-This custom resource is located in its dedicated folder ,aptly named links, in the infra-schema.
+This custom resource is located in its dedicated folder, aptly named links, in the infra-schema.